 Thrush is a mild yeast infection of the mouth.
 It will look like white patches on your baby’s tongue and inner cheeks.
-Sometimes it may go away on its own, though usually you may need to give your baby an anti-yeast medication.
+Sometimes it may go away on its own, though usually you will need to give your baby an anti-yeast medication.

 A breastfeeding mom with a baby with thrush may notice that her nipples are sore or very pink or that she has a lot of pain when her baby latches on.
 If you are breastfeeding, you may also need to treat your nipples for a topical yeast infection (not thrush) so that you and your baby do not pass the infection back and forth.